auth0/docs/email.md

 ### Change Password Confirmation Email

 This email will be sent whenever a user changes passwords.
-The password will not be changed until the user follows the verification link in the email. `@@url@@` is a placeholder for the verification link.
+The password will not be changed until the user follows the verification link in the email.

 The following macros are available in this template: